vlarmet/cppRouting/README.md

     ## 5    1  5   4.90
     ## 6    1  6   5.10

-Since All-or-Nothing algorithm will be run multiple times, we have to choose the fastest AON assignment algorithm.
+Since All-or-Nothing algorithm will be called multiple times, we have to choose the fastest AON assignment algorithm.

 ``` r